lightning/bolts/04-onion-routing.md

   - if the receiving peer specified by the onion is NOT known:
     - return an `unknown_next_peer` error.
   - if the HTLC amount is less than the currently specified minimum amount:
-    - report the amount of the incoming HTLC and the current channel setting for the outgoing channel.
+    - report the amount of the outgoing HTLC and the current channel setting for the outgoing channel.
     - return an `amount_below_minimum` error.
   - if the HTLC does NOT pay a sufficient fee: